markturner/spree-recommendations/README.markdown

     rake db:migrate

-Add the spree-recommendations JS to your projects app/assets/javascripts/admin/all.js
+Add the spree-recommendations assets to your project:

+JS: app/assets/javascripts/admin/all.js

     //= require admin/spree_recommendations

+CSS: app/assets/stylesheets/admin/all.css

+    *= require admin/spree_recommendations

-Lastly, if you want to use the recommended products partial, you just need to render it within a view, like so:
+If you want to use the recommended products partial, you just need to render it within a view, like so:

     render "spree/shared/recommendations"

 (e.g. within app/views/spree/products/_properties)

-You can override the the recommended products partial within your own app by creating your own in:
+Lastly, you can override the the recommended products partial within your own app by creating your own in:

     your_app/app/views/spree/shared/_recommendations